vibrationtoolbox/vibration_toolbox/readme.rst

 .. code-block:: shell

-   ipython notebook
+   jupyter notebook

 at your command prompt.
-If you have updated to it, you need to use :code:`jupyter`.

 Load and execute the Lorenze example.
-It's copied from elsewhere, so I don't deserve any credit there.
+It's copied from elsewhere, so I don't deserve any credit.
 However, it gives an idea of where I want the project to go.

-Sorry for beign pithy... this project is a long ways off.
+Sorry for being pithy... this project is a long way off.
 You're welcome to help!